Microstock Image Agencies

 |launched in 2009, with low prices, also offers subscription plan|

 |New startup site from the people who originally brought you stock.xchng and stockxpert|

 Here's a few more libraries we have not reviewed in detail:

 With many of the microstock sites selling a similar image collection, (photographers upload the same image to several sites) the stock agencies differentiate themselves in various ways.
 The question should perhaps be restated which agency is best for my individual needs?

-Value: CanstockPhoto.com have high res images for a low price, but a smaller image collection, 123RF has a much larger collection and images are only marginally more expensive than canstock, but much cheaper than other agencies with similar sized collection.
+Value: CanstockPhoto.com have one-off high res images for a low price, but a smaller image collection, 123RF has a much larger collection and images are only marginally more expensive than canstock, but much cheaper than other agencies with similar sized collection.
 DollarPhotoClub are the clear winners for high resolution at $1 via hybrid subscription $10 for 1 month @ 10 images.

 Coverage: The number of images each site has on offer: if you require specialty stock images then choose a site which more images to increase the likelihood of your subjects being covered - use the tables of comparison above.

 Style: iStockphoto.com offers premium images and a general collection of more stylish images, prices are much higher than average.
 The images at Dreamstime and several of the other sites have a noticeably more 'clean' and minimal look.